nemac/climate-by-location/README.md

     indicating which 30-year period of projection data to show for monthly or seasonal data.
 Ignored for annual data.
 Optional;
     defaults to "2025".

-  * `prange`

-    One of the strings "minmax", "p1090", or "both", indicating which range band to show for model projection data.

-  * `hrange`

-    One of the strings "minmax", "p1090", or "both", indicating which range band to show for model historical data.

   * `pmedian`